rudyg16/cs-4389-UDP/xdp/README.md

 ```sh
 make link
 ```
-This links the XDP to the network interface.
+This attaches the XDP to the network interface.
 <br/>

 Run this command to check your current UDP traffic: